sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 Remember to lead with the fiction.
 You don't say, "This area isn't dangerous so you can make camp here, if you're willing to take the time."
 You make it a solid fictional thing and say, "Helferth's blessings still hang around the shattered altar.
-It's a nice safe spot, but the chanting from the ritual chamber is getting louder.
+It's a safe area to rest or plan, but the chanting from the ritual chamber is getting louder.
 What do you do?"

 ### Put someone in a spot